Massive gauge boson and Higgs boson as the vestiges of non-Fock vacuum: Higgs boson

-Owing to the relation $m_B=gv_h$ in the BEH model, this $\widehat{g}$ is $m_f/v_h$, which agrees with the coupling constant of the Higgs particle to fermions in the BEH model.
-Hence, $H(x)$ in Eq.(\ref{eq:1712}) can be regarded as the Higgs field.
+In $L'_h(x)$ of Eq.(\ref{eq:011}), the coupling constant $m_f/v_h$ of the Higgs boson to fermions is, using the relation $m_B=gv_h$, equal to $(m_f/m_B)g$, which agrees with this $\widehat{g}$.
+Hence, there arises a possibility that the scalar field $H(x)$ in Eq.(\ref{eq:1713}) represents the Higgs field.
+Here we consider the possibility that the Higgs boson is not an elementary particle, but a quasiparticle representing a collective excitation.

-The excitation in $ |\widetilde{0}\rangle$ is represented by chains of creations and annihilation of massless fermion and antifermion propagating in space as in Figure \ref{fig.3}(b).
-The black circles linking bubbles represent a vertex in Eq.(\ref{eq:1713}).
-Because this excitation is isotropic in space, it is represented by a scalar field.
-Since this induced excitation is not a transverse one, there is no energy gap in its excitation spectrum.
+The simplest collective excitation is a series of creations and annihilation of massive fermion and antifermion that propagate in space as in Figure \ref{fig.3}(b), where black circles represent a vertex made of Eq.(\ref{eq:1713}).
+The propagator of the Higgs field is given by

+Since this excitation is not a transverse one, there is no energy gap in its excitation spectrum.
 Here we define a finite {\bf upper end} $\xi _c$ of energy-momentum of the excitation as in the non-relativistic physics.
-The propagator of the Higgs excitation mode $H(x)$ is given by
+The self energy of the Higgs boson is given by